Loyola University > School of Law > Current Students > Pages > Registrar > Records and Forms

 - Rule 711 of the Illinois Supreme Court allows law students to engage in the limited practice of law, under the supervision of a licensed attorney, subject to several conditions.

 - Students who have successfully completed a minimum of 43.0 credit hours at the School of Law may apply to the Administrative Office of the Illinois Courts for a 711 license.
 The Registrar's Office will sign a student's application form once it verifies that the student has in fact successfully completed the required 43.0 credit hours.
-Students need not have the signature of a supervisor before submitting the form to the Registrar for certification, although this signature is necessary before the student can submit the form to the Administrative Office of the Illinois Courts.
+Students need to have the signature of a supervisor before submitting the form to the Registrar for certification, although this signature is necessary before the student can submit the form to the Administrative Office of the Illinois Courts.